onyxgrid/xCalligraph/README.md

 ## Issues
 - [] for some reason call-messages are ignored when a bunch in a row are sent?
 In one example there were 3 callmessages in 1 block (block 4149075), only one (the first) got exectued by xCalligraph.

-## TODO
-- [] add rpc endpoint to .env file, should be possible to switch to any evm or jvm chain then?